NorthForge3D/Northforge3D-Trident/README.md

 ---

 > ⚠️ **Experimental Project – Don’t Build Yet**
-If you'd like to subscribe to updates as this printer, and our full production printer, you can do so here: 👉 **Follow The Trident Build and the Deuce as it Evloves.** https://northforge3d.com/forge-with-us/.
+If you'd like to subscribe to updates as this printer, and our full production printer, you can do so here: 👉 **Follow The Trident Build and the Deuce as it Evolves.** https://northforge3d.com/forge-with-us/.
 Also be sure to check out our upcoming production machine (as it too evolves) at https://northforge3d.com

 When we are finish with this design you can expect a full video series documenting every step of building a Northforge Trident. > ⚠️